MySQL WebDAV provider#

 Implementation of a WebDAV provider that provides a very basic, read-only resource layer emulation of a MySQL database.

 This module is specific to the WsgiDAV application.
 It provides a

-(see docs/sample_wsgidav.conf) MySQLBrowserProvider(host, user, passwd, db) host - host of database server user - user_name to access database passwd - passwd to access database db - name of database on database server
+(see docs/sample_wsgidav.yaml) MySQLBrowserProvider(host, user, passwd, db) host - host of database server user - user_name to access database passwd - passwd to access database db - name of database on database server

 MySQLBrowserProvider provides a very basic, read-only